Local All Stars Play Annual Halloween Sabbath Tribute Show

 By Dave Pehling

-The group plays occasional non-Halloween concerts, but it’s their annual performances in late October that find the band dressing up in outlandish costumes; in past, the quintet has played dressed as Kiss, Star Trek crew members and members of the Blue Man Group.
-While longtime bassist Carson Binks (Parchman Farm, Saviours, Dirty Ghosts, Wild Eyes) has left the band, his shoes will be ably filled by Victims Family/Jello Biafra’s Guantanamo School of Medicine/Brubaker bassist Larry Boothroyd.
+The group plays occasional non-Halloween concerts, but it’s their annual performances in late October that find the band dressing up in outlandish costumes; in past, the quintet has played dressed as Kiss, the Star Trek crew, zombies and members of the Blue Man Group.
+While longtime bassist Carson Binks (Parchman Farm, Saviours, Dirty Ghosts, Wild Eyes) has left the band, his shoes will be ably filled at this show by Victims Family/Jello Biafra’s Guantanamo School of Medicine/Brubaker bassist Larry Boothroyd.

 Friday, Oct.
 25, 9 p.m. $10